-3. Users create new passwords that include familiar words, phrases, or names – usually that are easy to social engineer with public information.
+3. Users create new passwords that include familiar words, phrases, or names – becoming easy to social engineer with public information.

-5. As passwords that are both complex and regularly changed are difficult, if not impossible, to remember, users may write down passwords at their desk or leave passwords in an unencrypted file.
+5. As passwords that are both complex and regularly changed are often impossible to remember, users may write down passwords at their desk or leave passwords in an unencrypted file.

 The Human Factor

-As you can see, a cybersecurity policy compelling your employees to regularly update complex passwords limits the effectiveness of your password policy and leaves you less secure.
-Moreover, by ignoring human nature, you may be indirectly causing your employees to violate other important security policies as well.
+A cybersecurity policy compelling your employees to regularly update complex passwords limits the effectiveness of your password policy and leaves you less secure.
+It does so because it forgets that the people using the passwords are human.